The Best Ways to Book Qatar Qsuites with Points & Miles

 • Washington, D.C.- Dulles (IAD)

-Generally, Qatar flies planes equipped with Qsuites to all these U.S. gateways.
-But that's not always the case.
-In our experience over the last few years, Philadelphia (PHL), Boston (BOS), Atlanta (ATL), and sometimes Washington, D.C.-Dulles (IAD) are the most likely not to have Qsuites onboard.
+As of publication, Qatar flies planes equipped with Qsuites to all these U.S. gateways … but that’s not always the case.
+In our experience over the last few years, Boston (BOS), Atlanta (ATL), Chicago-O’Hare (ORD), and sometimes Washington, D.C.-Dulles (IAD) are the most likely not to have Qsuites onboard.

-To make matters worse, Qatar Airways has a knack for unannounced equipment swaps that could leave you on a Qsuite-less plane.
+To make matters worse, Qatar Airways has a knack for unannounced equipment swaps that could leave you on a Qsuite-less plane, despite having it locked in when you booked.

 First things first: Check the plane type.